The following formulas will help you extract names out of cells in Excel (or Google Sheets) using a formula.

 To find the first name, we start reading at the left of the cell, and stop right before the first space.
 In other words, the number of characters we want is one less than the position of the space.
 We use the FIND function to find the space, and then subtract 1 because we want to end at the character before the space.

 To find the last name, we count from the right of the cell, and we want everything after the space.
-Similarly to the first name, we use FIND to find out where the space is, but this time we add 1 because our last name starts after the space.
+Similarly to the first name, we use FIND to find out where the space is, but this time we subtract the result from the length of the text, because we're counting from the end until we reach the space.

 Last, First Name